Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Results and Discussion

 The sixth row examines the effects of increasing the variance of the observational Gaussian noise by $\sim1\%$ of the sky flux (the zero point of the image), which significantly biases the networks output.
+The ground truth is recovered within the $2\sigma$ interval for the combination of 50 lenses, but clearly outside the $3\sigma$ interval for 500 lenses.
 The last row on the left side shows the impact of reducing the image zero point.
 The posterior is strongly biased, highlighting the sensitivity to variations in sky flux and noise distributions.
+For the modification of the sky flux the probability density becomes -- similar to the profile change to an EPL -- highly concentrated at a very narrow value, which can be due to network failure under this specific modification.
+The ground truth is not even within $3\sigma$ for as few as 50 lenses.

 The right panels of Figure~\ref{fig:variations} show the posteriors obtained when modifying the distribution of the background source parameters.
 Rows one to six correspond to variations in size, slope, position, complexity (number of Sérsic components), source ellipticity, and number of primary sources behind a deflector.
 Almost every modification results in a strong bias when combining multiple lenses.
-However, the strongest bias is observed in the last row, exploring the effect of using real images of galaxies from \citet{Connor_2019_Probes} for testing the model.
+The only modifications that include the ground truth within the $3\sigma$ interval when combining 500 lenses are the modifications of the number of Sérsic background sources and the modifications of the background source ellipticity.
+However, the strongest bias is observed in the last row, exploring the effect of using real images of galaxies from the PROBES dataset \citet{Connor_2019_Probes} -- a catalog of over 2500 spiral galaxies from six deep imaging and spectroscopic surveys -- for testing the model.

-These tests reveal that the bias introduced to the posteriors is highly unpredictable.
+These tests reveal that the bias introduced to the posteriors is highly unpredictable and therefore uncorrectable.
 In some cases, shifts in parameters that significantly impact the images, such as the size of the background sources, result in relatively minor biases.
 Conversely, changes in parameters that are highly degenerate with others, like external shear and ellipticity, can induce substantial biases in the posteriors, even when they cause nearly imperceptible changes in the data.